Before I talk about how much shoulder injury and rotator cuff cases are worth, I want to briefly go over the anatomy of the shoulder.

 a.
 No Surgery

-The full value of pain and suffering for a rotator cuff tear is between $40,000 and $70,000, and possibly higher depending on resultant disability.
+The full value of the pain and suffering component for settlement purposes in Florida of a rotator cuff tear is between $40,000 and $70,000, and possibly higher depending on resultant disability.
 The lower end of the range is for minimal treatment and little limitation.
 The higher end of the settlement range is for a longer period of treatment – such as one year or more – and a greater disability.

 b.
 Where Surgery is performed